deployphp/docs/advanced/deploy-and-git.md

 # Deploy and Git

 To clone your repository you need to access your git server.
-Check if you have access from server to github with this command:
+Check if you have access from your server to github with this command:

 ~~~bash
 ssh git@github.com